History of the Puritans under King Charles I: The Canons of 1640 and the Et Cetera Oath

 The Convocation of the English Clergy traditionally met whenever Parliament met, and was then dissolved whenever Parliament was dissolved.
-In 1640, however, Charles ordered Convocation to continue sitting even after he dissolved the Short Parliament because the Convocation had not yet passed the canons which Charles had had Archbishop Laud draw up and which confirmed the Laudian church policies as the official policies of the Church of England.
-Convocation dutifully passed these canons in late May 1640.
+In 1640, however, Charles ordered the Convocation to continue sitting even after he dissolved the Short Parliament because the Convocation had not yet passed the canons which Charles had had Archbishop Laud draw up and which confirmed the Laudian church policies as the official policies of the Church of England.
+The Convocation dutifully passed these canons in late May 1640.

 The preamble to the canons claims that the canons are not innovating in the church, but are rather restoring ceremonies from the time of Edward VI and Elizabeth I which had fallen into disuse.
 The first canon asserted that the king ruled by divine right; that the doctrine of Royal Supremacy was required by divine law; and that taxes were due to the king "by the law of God, nature, and nations."
 This canon led many MPs to conclude that Charles and the Laudian clergy were attempting to use the Church of England as a way to establish an absolute monarchy in England, and felt that this represented unwarranted clerical interference in the recent dispute between Parliament and the king over ship money.

-Canons against popery and Socinianism were uncontroversial, but the canon against the sectaries was quite controversial because it was clearly aimed squarely at the Puritans.
+Canons against popery and Socinianism were uncontroversial, but the canon against the sectaries was controversial because it was aimed at the Puritans.
 This canon condemned anyone who did not regularly attend service in their parish church or who attended only the sermon, not the full Prayer Book service.
 It went on to condemn anyone who wrote books critical of the discipline and government of the Church of England.